MatMasIt/notesArchive/latest/Inglese/2022/aprile/mercoledì_26/10_07_00/appunti.md

 Modernism, p 167

-Cultural movement involving different kinds of art , which spread in europe at the begin
+Cultural movement involving different kinds of art , which spread in europe at the beginning of the 20th century

+Aim: **experimentation** (of new forms of expressions)

+Victorian standards were not suitable anymore to describe their sense of
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMTg5NzU2MzRdfQ==
+eyJoaXN0b3J5IjpbLTE0ODQyOTcwOTJdfQ==
 -->